Full coverage of the first presidential debate of 2016, between Hillary Clinton and Donald Trump.

 : Clinton now implies Trump is a bully, without actually saying it.

-: euphemismsee definition - replacing accurate language that may be offensive with language that is more palatable, to instill a positive association.
+: euphemismsee definition - replacing language that is accurate but may be offensive to your target audience with language that is more palatable or appealing.

 : the last wordsee definition - getting in the final words in an exchange to take advantage of the cognitive bias to remember best what is heard last.